risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 ## Supported formats

-When creating a source, specify the format in the `ROW FORMAT` section of the `CREATE SOURCE` or `CREATE MATERIALIZED SOURCE` statement.
+When creating a source, specify the format in the `ROW FORMAT` section of the `CREATE SOURCE` or `CREATE TABLE` statement.

 ### Avro